GeorgeCrawford15/yeast-clathrin-conservation/README.md

 # Yeast Clathrin Conservation Analysis

-**Note:** This repository documents the workflow and analysis of clathrin heavy chain (CHC) and light chain (CLC) conservation across 12 yeast clades.
+**Note:** This repository documents the workflow and analysis of clathrin heavy chain 17 (CHC17) and light chain (CLC) conservation across 12 yeast clades.
 It includes sequence organization notebooks and a heatmap generation pipeline.

 ---